pooyadav/driver-hello-world/README.md

 ```
 databox.registerDatasource(DATABOX_STORE_ENDPOINT, template)
 ```
-4. Driver fetches data from a data-source that to be stored in the data-store.
-5. Driver configure Meta-data for the data-store and register
-6. Then the driver writes to the data-store by composing a request - it sends arbiter key in the request.
+5. Then the driver writes to the data-store by composing a request - it sends arbiter key in the request.
-5. In a "store" of type "store-json", following APIs could be called.